Lay & Professional Leadership

 Ned Himmelrich, Treasurer

-Ned is in his second year serving as Na’aleh Treasurer and Chair of the Finance Committee.
+Ned is in his second term serving as Na’aleh Treasurer and Chair of the Finance Committee.
 His involvement in volunteer leadership in the greater Baltimore Jewish Community spans decades.
 He has previously been the President of The Center for Jewish Education, a founder and Chair of ACHARAI: The Shoshana S. Cardin Jewish Leadership Institute, on the Board of the Darrell D. Friedman Institute (DFI) for Professional Development, and head of the teen commission that led to the creation of 4Front, among other board and committees in the Baltimore Jewish community.
 In the broader community, Ned has been involved in leadership of the Red Cross Holocaust and War Victims Tracing Center, Maryland State Bar Association Intellectual Property Committee, and Baltimore City Bar Library.

 Ned is an attorney and Chair of the Technology and Intellectual Property group at Gordon Feinblatt.